mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

   - removing plural Registration Entity references
   - clarify the intent of the authentication requirements
   - clarify the text about not having secrets in the _delegate TXT record.
+  - since all security considerations were related to trust bootstrapping, offload security considerations to RFC8078

 ## regext Version 05